Skip to the content

 • Each event must be short.
 There is no enforced limit, but perhaps 30-40 words is the maximum.
 You can, of course, use a link to another web page with a more complete description.

-• Don't duplicate events of other calendars if your calendar is to be included in the master calendar.
+• Don't duplicate events of other calendars if your calendar is to be included in the university calendar.
 For example, the start of classes may be important to your organization.
 However, such events are already included in the Academic Calendar provided by the Registrar.

 • Be sure to include the basics: